yoosefi/avcaptools/dev/pinnacle-1b80.e302/README.md

 - Roxio Video Capture USB UB315-E

 ## Scripts
-- `info` prints basic information
+- `info` prints basic information.
-- `select` choose input and signal type. run without arguments for help.
+- `select` chooses input and signal type.
+Run without arguments for help.
-- `preview` watch what would be captured
+- `preview` shows what would be captured.
-- `capture` record to an MPEG2 file. run without arguments for help.
+- `capture` records to an MPG file.
+Run without arguments for help.
-- `debug` prints verbose information
+- `debug` print verbose information.

 ## Troubleshooting
 This device can be fussy.
 It sometimes likes to dump out garbage (green, monochrome, scrambled).